Jeimer Candelario Preview, Player Props: Cubs vs. Reds

-On Friday, Jeimer Candelario (.158 on-base percentage in past 10 games, 183 points below season-long percentage) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 1:10 PM ET.
+On Saturday, Jeimer Candelario (hitting .094 in his past 10 games) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Brewers.
+He had a hitless showing in his last game (0-for-2) against the Reds.

 Jeimer Candelario Game Info & Props vs. the Reds